This post may contain affiliate links.

-- Bricks or rocks – If you don’t mind hauling bricks (or buying them only to sell or give away later), you can put bricks on each side of the skirting to hold it in place.
-Large rocks would work too—even better if you have a bunch of rocks laying around that you don’t have to buy.
+- Bricks or rocks – If you don’t mind hauling bricks (or buying them only to sell or give away later), you can put bricks on each side of the skirting to hold them in place.
+Large rocks would work too—even better if you have a bunch of rocks lying around that you don’t have to buy.

-- Lumber – Many RVers build a wood frame around the base of their RV to create a structure to attach the foam board to.
+- Lumber – Many RVers build a wood frame around the base of their RV to create a structure to attach the foam board.
 If you are handy with tools this might be a good option, especially if you have access to free wood.

-- Sand bags – One RVer who was parked on a concrete pad told me he held his vinyl skirting in place using sand bags which he purchased online and filled with play sand.
-He ended up just dumping the sand at the end of winter, but I’m sure if you were to advertise free sand you could find someone who would be happy to take it off your hands when you were finished with it.
+- Sandbags – One RVer who was parked on a concrete pad told me he held his vinyl skirting in place using sandbags that he purchased online and filled with play sand.
+He ended up dumping the sand at the end of winter.

-- Gallon jugs of water – One year we used plastic gallon jugs filled with water to weight our vinyl skirting, and these could be used to help hold foam skirting in place as well.
+- Gallon jugs of water – One year we used plastic gallon jugs filled with water to weigh our vinyl skirting, and these could be used to help hold foam skirting in place as well.
 An added bonus to this is that you’ll have water you can melt and use in emergencies, and a second added bonus is that you can tell by whether the water under your camper is liquid or not how effective your skirting is at keeping the temperature above freezing.
-Please recycle the jugs when you’re done with them instead of throwing them away if you choose this method.

 Do you have other ideas for securing foam board skirting, or any other tips for skirting an RV to share?
 Leave a comment below!